 Honored that Flying was featured in Urban Stage‘s Summer Reading series, with a staged reading in midtown Manhattan on July 25.
 Flying was one of 5 Finalists for Marin Theatre Company‘s David Calicchio Emerging American Playwright Prize 2018, out of over 500 submissions.
 And a finalist for Theatre Conspiracy‘s 2018 New Play Contest, out of 600 submissions.

-Air-Earth-Fire-Water is a thrilling collaboration with choreographers Helen Hansen French and Paula Kramer, actors Eugenie Bondurant and Chris Rutherford, dancers Helen Hansen French, Alex Jones, Erin Cardinal, Brian Fidalgo II and viola player A.J.
+Air-Earth-Fire-Water was a thrilling collaboration with choreographers Helen Hansen French and Paula Kramer, actors Eugenie Bondurant and Chris Rutherford, dancers Helen Hansen French, Alex Jones, Erin Cardinal, Brian Fidalgo II and viola player A.J.
 Vaughan – a dance-theatre sequence inspired by science and commissioned by Creative Loafing Tampa for the GASP!
 Fringe Festival 2018 at the Tampa Museum of Art.
 A gorgeous performance and a thoroughly fulfilling experience.

 – – –